databricks-industry-solutions/security-analysis-tool/docs/setup.md

 4. Test API Connections
    * Test connections from your workspace to accounts API calls and all workspace API calls by running \<SATProject\>/notebooks/Setup/3. test_connections.
-It's important that all connections are successful before you can move to the next step.
+The workspaces that didn't pass the connection test are marked in workspace_configs.csv with connection_test as False and are not analyzed.

     <img src="./images/test_connections.png" width="70%" height="70%">